 Ford is one of the pioneers in the automobile industry and it’s no wonder investors have always been drawn to it.
 If you want to diversify your portfolio by holding shares from the automotive market, Ford may be a good choice for you.

-One of the ways for standard automobile producers to survive is by expanding its business into electric car manufacturing to compete with companies like Tesla (NASDAQ:TSLA), a step that Ford has already taken.
+One of the ways for a standard auto manufacturer to survive is by expanding its business into electric cars to compete with companies like Tesla (NASDAQ:TSLA), a step Ford has already taken.
+Dedicating a significant segment of its production to all-electric vehicles, Ford now has an all-electric Mustang, Transit Van and the aforementioned F-150.

 With the price of Ford’s stock at almost $9 per share after a recent rebound in its share price and truck sales despite the ongoing COVID-19 pandemic, the stock could still appreciate going forward.
 That might well depend on whether the overall market continues trading upward since the relatively high unemployment levels seen since March may inhibit both the market’s gains and Ford’s sales numbers until the pandemic and its associated shutdowns subside.